 You often have to compete with a lot of exhibitors for attendees’ attention.
 Interactive content can provide an opportunity for differentiation.
 Interactive experiences have the ability to draw audiences to your booth and keep them engaged for lasting impressions.

 Interactive content — apps, calculators, quizzes, etc. — generate 2x more conversions than passive content.
 So take the opportunity to offer an interactive product demonstration or a unique quiz that demonstrates who you are and why attendees should engage further with you or your company.

 5. Conference Collateral for Your Presentation: Infographics, Slide Decks, & More

 If you’re presenting at a conference, you want your audience to walk away energized and inspired.
 But if your slide deck contains tons of texts, they’ll struggle to read it while also paying attention to what you’re saying — and that’s exhausting.

 A visual slide deck that incorporates infographics, data visualization, illustrations, icons, and/or photos will complement what you have to say without distracting your audience.
 It’s well worth your while to create a truly visual deck, since its elements can not only be reused at future conferences, but in boardroom presentations, annual reports, and ebooks.

 The potential value of conferences and trade shows cannot be stressed enough.
-9 in 10 consumers say they come away from events and experiences with more positive feelings about brands.
+An impressive 9 in 10 consumers say they come away from events and experiences with more positive feelings about brands.